packetsifter/packetsifterTool/README.md

 # How it works
-Simply pass PacketSifter your pcap to analyze and answer Y or N when prompted and you're done!
+Simply pass PacketSifter your pcap to analyze along with your desired flags and let PacketSifter do the work for you!

 <h5>Example:</h5>

-  root@ubuntu:~# ./packetsifter /tmp/testing.pcap
+  root@ubuntu:~# ./packetsifter -i /tmp/testing.pcap -grv

 # Requirements
   tshark - https://tshark.dev/setup/install/